AlexBoyev/stock-news-scraper/README.md

 ## 📄 License & Disclaimer

-This project is provided **as-is**, at your own risk. **I am not a financial advisor**, and the data collected should not be considered financial advice.
+This project is provided **as-is**, use it at your own risk. **I am not a financial advisor**, and the data collected should not be considered financial advice.
 MIT © Your AlexBoyev